Clinical Pipeline > FMX103*

 FMX103: Late-stage development of a

-FMX103 is Foamix’s investigational proprietary 1.5% minocycline foam formulation being developed for moderate-to-severe papulopustular rosacea.
+FMX103 is Foamix’s investigational proprietary 1.5% minocycline foam formulation being developed for moderate-to-severe papulopustular rosacea in adults.
 If approved, FMX103 is targeted to be the first FDA-approved topical minocycline treatment for moderate-to-severe papulopustular rosacea.

 - Top-line results released for first two phase 3 pivotal studies